Knitr with asciidoc

 :data-uri: indicates to embed the images within the html file.

 //begin.rcode table, results="asis", warning=FALSE x <- rnorm(100, 10, 5) y <- 2*x + rnorm(100, 0, 2) out <- lm(y ~ x) coef_tab <- summary(out)$coef library(ascii) ascii(coef_tab, include.rownames=TRUE, include.colnames=TRUE, header=TRUE) //end.rcode

 To use AsciiDoc, you’ll need to install AsciiDoc; see this installation page.

 On Mac OSX, I recommend using Homebrew; then you

 brew install asciidoc.

 For older versions of asciidoc, you needed Python 2 and not Python 3.

 On my computer,

-python is Python 3; I have to switch to Python 2
+python is Python 3; I used to have to switch to Python 2

 before running AsciiDoc.
-If I forget to switch, I get the following
+If I forgot to switch, I would get the following

 File "/usr/local/bin/asciidoc", line 101 except KeyError, k: raise AttributeError, k ^ SyntaxError: invalid syntax